-CARCommercial Claims Performance StandardsAppendix CDirect Payment PlanRevision Date2016.05.31PagePage 19 of 19
+CARCommercial Claims Performance StandardsAppendix CDirect Payment PlanRevision Date2019.04.26PagePage 19 of 19

-[Individual Company Identification and Information may be added]
+- [Individual Company Identification and Information may be added]

 ~ REPAIR CERTIFICATION FORM (to be returned to your insurance company upon completion of repairs)

-Company Information
+Com Company Information

 Insured

+Cla in Numb ber

-Date of Accident
+Date e of Ac ccident

-- :

-1.
+Pol icybo lder In aformation •

+1. I. Explanation of Your Rights and Duties for Repairing Damaged Vehicle

-1. your right to shop around and to obtain repairs at the repair shop of your ch the of our appraisal.
-DICE IOI CAR
+1. It is your right to shop around and to obtain repairs at the repair shop of your choice for the amount of our appraisal.

 2. It is your right to be given a list of geographically convenient repair shops which will provide quality repairs for the amount of the payment made directly to you plus any applicable deductible plus any increase in value due to the repairs.
 We guarantee the quality of the materials and workmanship used in making the repairs at any shop on our list.

-3. the cos increas your duty to notify us, by phone or in writing, prior to or in the course of cost of repairs is expected to exceed our payment plus any applicable deductibl case in value and you wish us to pay any part of that excess cost.
-We have the act the vehicle within three (3) business days of your notification and we have prize or deny any supplemental payments within three (3) business days after in e and e right to e the duty to
+3. It is your duty to notify us, by phone or in writing, prior to or in the course of repairs, if the cost of repairs is expected to exceed our payment plus any applicable deductible and increase in value and you wish us to pay any part of that excess cost.
+We have the right to inspect the vehicle within three (3) business days of your notification and we have the duty t authorize or deny any supplemental payments within three (3) business days after inspection.

-4. It is your and ; your right to pursue resolution of any differences in repair costs through co d the procedure established in General Provision Section 11 of the policy. ntact with
+4. It is us an s your right to pursue resolution of any differences in repair costs through and the procedure established in General Provision Section 11 of the policy. contact with

 5. It is your duty to complete and to return this Repair Certification Form when the vehicle is repaired.
 If the completed Repair Certification Form is not returned to us, the actual cash value of the insured vehicle will be reduced by the amount of the claim payment plus any applicable deductible.

-6. the Rep s your duty to allow us, upon request, to reinspect the repaired vehicle after Repair Certification Form.
-If the repaired vehicle is not made available for n in a reasonable amount of time, the actual cash value of the insured vehicle wi ted by the amount of the claim payment plus any applicable deductible. reinspection
+6. the R withi s your duty to allow us, upon request, to reinspect the repaired vehicle afte Repair Certification Form.
+If the repaired vehicle is not made available for in a reasonable amount of time, the actual cash value of the insured vehicle ced by the amount of the claim payment plus any applicable deductible. reinspection

-11. II.
-Certification of Repair
+11. Cer tificat tion of Repair

-Ic ertify t that my damaged vehicle has been repaired by:
+Ic ertify that my damaged vehicle has been repaired by:

-Repair Shop Name
+Rep air Sho op Name

-Address ress
+Add ress

 ·

-Telephone
+Tel ephone

 Policyholder Name:

 Policyholder Signature:

 Date:

-Com рапу Reinspec ection
+Com pany Reinsp ection .

-(ch eck o one) Repair work completed in accordance with appraisal
+(check one) Repair work completed in accordance w one) Repair work completed in accordance with appraisal

-Other - Other (explain)
+Other (explain)

+· · · · · · · · · · · · · · · · · · ·

-L Licensed Appraiser
+Licensed Appraiser

-- D Date
+Date

-CARCommercial Claims Performance StandardsAppendix D212 CMR 2.04Revision Date2016.05.31PagePage 1 of 3
+CARCommercial Claims Performance StandardsAppendix D212 CMR 2.04Revision Date2019.04.26PagePage 1 of 3